-The reports are designed to assist MAOs in identifying opportunities to reduce health disparities and explore potential programmatic interventions aimed at maintaining or improving the overall health of their Medicare population.
+This report is designed to assist MAOs in identifying opportunities to reduce health disparities and explore potential programmatic interventions aimed at maintaining or improving the overall health of their Medicare population.
 Health status indicators are displayed within demographic groups to emphasize where members are doing poorly.
-This additional detail is included to help plans identify potential areas for further investigation.
+This detail is included to help plans identify population subgroups and potential areas for further investigations that can inform health-related interventions for the MAO population.